 Your Kids Account is theirs, so any tax owed is theirs too.
 If your child receives more than $200 NZD in a year from income that hasn’t already been taxed (i.e tax is deducted from your interest on savings, so NOT included in the $200 threshold), they will need to file an IR3 form - or you’ll need to on their behalf.
 Any dividends they receive through Hatch will be counted to that total.

-Just like an individual Hatch account, if a child hits the threshold of $50,000 NZD invested overseas, they’ll also fall under the FIF rules (get more info here).
+Just like an individual Hatch account, if a child hits the threshold of $50,000 NZD invested overseas, they’ll fall under the FIF rules.
 They’ll also be a very well set up child, so a little tax calculation shouldn’t put you off (and you can get Hatch to do the FIF calculations for you) !

 Opening Kids Accounts

 Using a Kids Account

 Note: Your tax obligations and those of your children are unique - if you're unsure, we recommend you seek professional tax advice.
 Your tax situations may change over time; it’s your responsibility to keep up to date with changes